Stress Management during COVID (Psychiatry/Psychologist)

 As the events around COVID-19 start to unfold, it’s normal to feel stressed.
 Information keeps changing, and you not only have to worry about yourself and your family and friends.

 Here are healthy ways to cope with stress;

 If you feel overwhelmed, it’s vital to ask for help from the many reputable psychologists in Dubai.
 A psychologist helps you to maintain a clear mind and manage your phobias, anxiety, and stress.
 He can help you see the positive side of things even during this pandemic and keep depression at bay.
-The first step to managing stress is to admit that you have a problem and seeking help.
+The first step to stress management is to admit that you have a problem and seeking help.
 It is better to seek treatment sooner than later.